buxtonpaul/mypythonlearn/README.md

 # mypythonlearn
-Git reposityory for my python and git experiments!
+Git repository for my python and git experiments!